Infineon/mtb-examples-CYW9M2BASE-43012BT-btsdk-audio/audio/watch/read_me.txt

    "Write no rsp" : Write hex value without response to remote handle "Value Notify" : Write notification value to the remote handle "Value Indicate" : Write indication value to the remote handle

+HFP Audio Gateway:
+- Targets with chips 20721B2, 20719B2, and 43012C0 support HFP Audio Gateway.
+- The Watch app can demonstrate how to use HFP AG as below.
+- Make a HFP Headset (headphone or earbuds) discoverable and pairable by its specific behavior.
+- In ClientControl, click on "Start" button for "BR/EDR Discovery" combo box to find the Headset device.
+- Select the peer device in the BR/EDR Discovery combo box.
+- Click "Connect" button under AG tab.
+- Click "Audio Connect" button.
+AG will create a SCO connection to Headset, wide-band speech supported.
+- Click "Audio Disconnect" button to remove SCO connection.

 Project Settings
 ----------------